Acoustic Guitar, Composition, Electric Guitar, Piano, Voice; Music 101 instructor since 2005

 For more than 10 years, Stephen has been an active freelance musician throughout the Boston area.
 He has earned his BM in Classical Composition and continued graduate study from the New England Conservatory.
 Stephen has a diverse musical background ranging from classical, jazz/improvisation, to rock.
 Performing solo, or on stage with modern bands, Stephen is comfortable teaching various types of music.
 He has been tenor section leader/soloist at various churches in the greater Boston area, and is currently organist and choir director of Christ Church, Waltham.

 Brian Church holds a BM in Music Education from The College of New Jersey, an MM in Vocal Performance from New England Conservatory, and is also an accomplished bassist with the avant-noise post-punk group Tristan da Cunha with whom he has toured the midwest and released several recordings.
+Brian has a busy and varied career in the Boston performing arts scene.
+A longtime member of the Choir at King's Chapel and the Cantata Singers as well as a frequent guest performer with Callithumpian Consort, Brian has been a strong proponent of contemporary music.
+Performances have included SoundIcon, Boston Musica Viva, Dinosaur Annex, Boston Modern Orchestra Project, Firebird Ensemble, NEC Shivaree and many others.
+Brian is also a member of Renaissance Men, New England's professional male vocal chamber ensemble.
 Brian has been an elementary music educator in the Melrose Public School System teaching at the Roosevelt, Hoover and Horace Mann Schools, and has used his skills to help create almost 30 original songs with his students under his curriculum.